Exiv2/exiv2/README.md

 [TOC](#TOC)
 <div id="BMFF">

-## Support for bmff files (e.g., AVIF, CR3, HEIF, HEIC, and JXL)
+## Support for BMFF files (e.g., CR3, HEIF, HEIC, AVIF, and JPEG XL)

-**Attention is drawn to the possibility that bmff support may be the subject of patent rights. _Exiv2 shall not be held responsible for identifying any or all such patent rights.
+**Attention is drawn to the possibility that BMFF support may be the subject of patent rights. _Exiv2 shall not be held responsible for identifying any or all such patent rights.
 Exiv2 shall not be held responsible for the legal consequences of the use of this code_.**

-Access to the bmff code is guarded in two ways.
+Access to the BMFF code is guarded in two ways.
 Firstly, you have to build the library with the CMake option: `-DEXIV2_ENABLE_BMFF=ON`.
-Secondly, the application must enable bmff support at run-time by calling the following function.
+Secondly, the application must enable BMFF support at run-time by calling the following function.

 ```cpp
 EXIV2API bool enableBMFF(bool enable);
 ```

-The return value from `enableBMFF()` is true if the library has been build with bmff support (CMake option -DEXIV2_ENABLE_BMFF=ON).
+The return value from `enableBMFF()` is true if the library has been build with BMFF support (CMake option -DEXIV2_ENABLE_BMFF=ON).

-Applications may wish to provide a preference setting to enable bmff support and thereby place the responsibility for the use of this code with the user of the application.
+Applications may wish to provide a preference setting to enable BMFF support and thereby place the responsibility for the use of this code with the user of the application.

 [TOC](#TOC)
 <div id="LicenseSupport">